 Agent development, open-source agent integration, and custom agent controls.

-Model workflow design, fine-tuning paths, evaluation gates, and quality records.
+Model process design, fine-tuning paths, evaluation reviews, and quality records.

-AI governance, data boundaries, compliance-quality launch readiness, and operating runbooks.
+AI governance, data boundaries, compliance-quality launch readiness, and operating guides.

 Human-centered adoption for companies trying to strengthen teams rather than replace institutional knowledge.